barracuda-cloudgen-access/access-cli/README.md

 The goal for this project is to implement most operations possible with the web version of the [Fyde Enterprise Console](https://fyde.github.io/docs/fyde-enterprise-console), enabling batch mode for certain operations (like adding multiple users from a CSV file or a JSON dump).

-Currently, the fyde-cli is at an early development stage.
+Currently, fyde-cli is at an early development stage.
-Only read-only operations are implemented:
+Only the following operations are implemented:

  - List users, groups, devices, resources, proxies and policies
  - Get info about specific user, group, device, resource, proxy or policy
+ - Create users and resources, using command line flags or in batch mode, from files
+ - Edit users and resources, using command line flags or in batch mode, from files
+ - Delete users and resources
  - List activity records and get info about specific record
  - Watch activity records as they happen in real-time